Patsy Kensit: 2004–2010: Return to television

+2010–2019: Reality television and other ventures

 In September 2010, Kensit participated as a contestant on the eighth series of Strictly Come Dancing.
 She was partnered with professional dancer Robin Windsor.
 They were the eighth couple to be eliminated from the competition, finishing in seventh place.

 On 15 May 2012, she narrated the Channel 4 documentary Sex, Lies and Rinsing Guys.
+In October 2013, Kensit released her autobiography, titled Absolute Beginner, published by Sidgwick & Jackson.
 On 7 April 2014, Kensit was a guest panellist on ITV chat show Loose Women.
 On 7 January 2015, Kensit took part as a housemate in the fifteenth series of Celebrity Big Brother.
 She was the third celebrity to be evicted from the House, after spending 21 days.

+In 2016, Kensit began presenting her own radio show, The Lunchtime Show with Patsy Kensit, on Mellow Magic which was broadcast on weekdays between 12pm and 2pm.

 In 2018, Kensit started her Conscious Puberty campaign, which came about after she experienced significant challenges during the menopause.
 She now uses the campaign across social media channels to converse with other women of every age.
+That same year, alongside Lorraine Kelly, Kensit launched the "You Know Breast" campaign to raise awareness of breast cancer, and urging women to check their breasts for symptoms.